A closer look: Hip Dysplasia in Dogs

 Symptoms of hip dysplasia are caused by joint laxity and degenerative changes.
 Early indicators of pain or discomfort can be quite subtle.
 A dog may not be as sociable as before, or become irritable.
 They may not want to go on walks for as long, or otherwise move less than before.

 Hip dysplasia is chronic and permanent.
 If left untreated, dysplasia will usually result in arthritis as the dog ages.
 Severe dysplasia leads to crippling arthritis and devastating loss of mobility even in very young dogs.
 Dysplasia will never reverse naturally.
 The goal of management is to minimize the impact on a dog’s life.

 Connect with a vet to get more information

 Hip dysplasia is a common condition, especially among predisposed breeds such as mastiffs, retrievers, and other large breeds.
 Dysplasia is a lifelong condition, with a highly variable prognosis depending on the severity.

 Genetics is the most common cause of dysplasia.
 Rapid growth and weight gain commonly result in difficulties with the dog’s joints.
 Excessive exercise and improper nutrition can also affect the likelihood of developing the condition.

-Joint pain, limping, and lameness are common, as is a stilted gait as though the dog is walking on eggshells.
-Limited mobility makes stairs particularly difficult for a dog with hip dysplasia, resulting in a ‘bunny-hop’ motion while navigating them.
+Dogs with hip dysplasia may ‘bunny-hop’ motion while navigating stairs.
 In severe cases a dog may bite or lick at a sore joint, or struggle to stand.